// I may earn money from the companies mentioned in this post. //

 Standby Line

-Before getting in the Standby Line, look for a Cast Member with a tablet near the start of the line (sometimes, right next to the Standby and/or FastPass entrances and sometimes a few feet away and off to the side) OR have your entire party (including the child not riding) wait in the Standby Line together.
+Before getting in the Standby Line, look for a Cast Member with a tablet near the start of the line (sometimes, right next to the Standby and/or Lightning Lane entrances and sometimes a few feet away and off to the side) OR have your entire party (including the child not riding) wait in the Standby Line together.

 Once you're all at the front of the line (i.e. at the beginning of the line by Cast Members) or have found the special Cast Member with a tablet, tell a them that you'll be doing a Rider Switch and show them the child not riding (in our case, Finn) and the adult not riding during the first round (usually, me).